ejpsoil/soildata-assimilation-guidance/docs/cookbook/code-listsExtension.md

 Code-lists
 ==========

-This recipe describes an approach to extend an INSPIRE codelist.
+This recipe describes a semantic approach based on [SKOS](https://www.w3.org/2004/02/skos/) to extend an INSPIRE codelist.

 INSPIRE